777arc/textbook/content/digital_modulation.rst

    </details>

-So how do we actually create this signal in real life?
-All we really have to do is create a vector with N samples per symbol, then multiply that vector by a sinusoid to modulate it onto a carrier (the sinusoid acts as that carrier).
+So how do we actually create this signal digitally, in code?
+All we really have to do is create a vector with N samples per symbol, then multiply that vector by a sinusoid.
+This modulates the signal onto a carrier (the sinusoid acts as that carrier).

 .. image:: ../_static/ask3.PNG
    :scale: 80 %